Iraqi war veterans meet a dolphin. Photo via Flickr user James Brooks

 Animals have been used in other strange ways during the 20th century.
 For instance, during World War II, the Soviets famously made it a regular practice to strap bombs to dogs and send them under German tanks.

 Bats were used as remote bombs by the United States to attack Japan, also during World War II.
-The idea was pitched by Eleanor Roosevelt’s dentist, who realised you could cause a lot of damage if you strapped napalm devices to bats and sent them across Japan’s mostly wooden homes.
+The idea was pitched by Eleanor Roosevelt’s dentist, who realized you could cause a lot of damage if you strapped napalm devices to bats and sent them across Japan’s mostly wooden homes.
 Turned out he was right.
 He later said this technique could have been expanded to end the war in Japan rather than using nuclear weapons.
 He was probably right about that too, but at a certain point everyone was tired of listening to the guy who just wanted to strap a bunch of bombs to bats.

 A U.S. Navy mate tends to a dolphin while aboard an aircraft.
 Photo via Wikimedia Commons